njs-guy/glog/README.md

 - Date Separator: What character to use to separate date numbers.
 Defaults to ".".
 - Include Date: Whether to include a date in the timestamp.
 Defaults to true.
 - Include Time: Whether to include the time in the timestamp.
 Defaults to true.

+### Colors

+- Show Colors: Which messages should display colors.
+Defaults to All.
+- Debug Color: The color  for debug messages.
+Defaults to #70BAFA.
+- Info Color: The color  for info messages.
+Defaults to #478CBF.
+- Warning Color: The color  for warning messages.
+Defaults to #FFDE66.

 ## Writing output to file